RobHaldeman1/RobHaldeman1/README.md

 # Robert Haldeman Jr.

 Economics B.A. candidate at Rowan University, graduating May 2026.
-My academic work sits at the intersection of quantitative methods and financial analysis — I build econometric models, design relational databases, and apply statistical frameworks to real financial and policy questions.
+My academic work sits at the intersection of quantitative methods and financial analysis.
+I build econometric models, design relational databases, and apply statistical frameworks to real financial and policy questions.

 I have hands-on experience in financial analysis through an internship at Exelon | Pepco Holdings, where I worked on asset retirement obligations, month-end close procedures, and Annual Blanket Reviews across three utility subsidiaries.
 Outside of coursework, I pursue independent research projects that let me apply these methods to topics I find genuinely interesting.